 Now that you have your adult coloring tools, you’re ready for the next step.

 For your first foray into coloring for adults, unless you are really creative/bold/have an art background and are ready to jump in, I recommend just blocking in your design.
 That means picking something from the tools list above and doing some simple coloring between the lines.
 Above you’ll see a sample of simple coloring with basic colored pencils – with one layer, two layers, and three layers.
 Start there – trust me.

 I found that when I started adult coloring, I was WAY out of practice; it was difficult for me to stay within the lines at first (which I think was partially getting used to the particular pencils I was using).
 I actually used a free coloring page first for this, from my printer, before going to the books.
 But I quickly realized that I had another challenge too . . .

 picking a color palette.

-Picking color palettes is not easy – I’ve watched professionals spend hours doing it.
+Picking color palettes for anything is not easy – I’ve watched professionals spend hours doing it.
 Therefore I recommend making it easier on yourself and just using Design Seeds.
 You can search based on the colors you like.
 A few other options: 1) browse my Color Palettes Pinterest board and/or 2) refer to Angie’s color palettes that she’s put together with Copic markers (I really like them).

 - Practice.
 Do it frequently because it’s like anything else – the more you do it, the better you’ll get.